Communication

 A high-ranking website on search engines like Google allows you to connect with a wider audience, raise more awareness of your mission, and ultimately magnify your impact.

-Now, here’s the good news: effective nonprofit SEO doesn’t have to be complex.
+Now, here’s the good news: effective SEO doesn’t have to be complex.

 In this guide, we’re going to take you through 7 easy-to-implement SEO tips specifically designed for nonprofits who have never done any SEO-related tasks before.